ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 Keeping these responsibilities separate makes your code cleaner, easier to maintain, and more flexible for different movement behaviors.

 ### Implementing Smooth Turns
-To implment smooth turning we need controls how fast the vehicle rotates.
+To implement smooth turning, we need to control how fast the vehicle rotates.
 Increase it for snappier turns, decrease it for more gradual turns.
 We can do this by defining a turning speed.

 #### 7. **Create** a Turning Speed field